f3rmion/eikecaldeweyher/README.md

 <img src="./public/create-post_screen.png" alt="create-post" width="700">
 </div>

-Please note that you have to create categories and tags beforehand, such that you can use them here.
+Please note that you have to create categories and tags beforehand, otherwise you won't pass the validation when submitting the create request.

 (Un)publish
 -----------